core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Pairwise Keys # {#sec-derivation-pairwise}

 Certain signature schemes, such as EdDSA and ECDSA, support a secure combined signature and encryption scheme.
-This section specifies the derivation of pairwise encryption keys, for use in the pairwise mode of Group OSCORE defined in {{sec-pairwise-protection}}.
+This section specifies the derivation of "pairwise keys", for use in the pairwise mode of Group OSCORE defined in {{sec-pairwise-protection}}.

-## Key Derivation ##
+## Key Derivation of Pairwise Keys ## {#key-derivation-pairwise}

-Two group members can derive a symmetric pairwise key, from their Sender/Recipient Key and a static-static Diffe-Hellman shared secret {{NIST-800-56A}}.
-The key derivation is as follows, and uses the same construction used in Section 3.2.1 of {{RFC8613}}.
+Group members can derive AEAD keys from the Group OSCORE security context ({{sec-context}}) to protect point-to-point communication between itself and any other endpoint in the group.
+The same AEAD algorithm is used as in the group mode.
+The key derivation of these so-called pairwise keys follow the same construction as in Section 3.2.1 of {{RFC8613}}:

 ~~~~~~~~~~~
+Pairwise Recipient Key = HKDF(Recipient Key, Shared Secret, info, L)
-Pairwise key = HKDF(Sender/Recipient Key, Shared Secret, info, L)
+Pairwise Sender Key = HKDF(Sender Key, Shared Secret, info, L)
 ~~~~~~~~~~~

 where:

-* The Sender/Recipient key is the Sender Key of the sender, i.e. the Recipient Key that the recipient stores in its own Recipient Context corresponding to the sender.
+* The Pairwise Recipient Key is the AEAD key for receiving from endpoint X

+* The Pairwise Sender Key is the AEAD key for sending to endpoint X

-* The Shared Secret is computed as a static-static Diffie-Hellman shared secret {{NIST-800-56A}}, where the sender uses its own private key and the recipient's public key, while the recipient uses its own private key and the senders's public key.
-The Shared Secret may be stored in memory, rather than recomputed each time it is needed.
+* The Shared Secret is computed as a static-static Diffie-Hellman shared secret {{NIST-800-56A}}, where the endpoint uses its own private key and the public key of the other endpoint X.

+* The Recipient Key and the public key are from the Recipient Context of endpoint X.

+* The Sender Key and private key are from the Sender Context.

 * info and L are defined as in Section 3.2.1 of {{RFC8613}}.

 The security of using the same key pair for Diffie-Hellman and for signing is proven in {{Degabriele}}.
 The derivation of pairwise keys defined above is compatible with ECDSA and EdDSA asymmetric keys, but is not compatible with RSA asymmetric keys.

 If EdDSA asymmetric keys are used, the Edward coordinates are mapped to Montgomery coordinates using the maps defined in Sections 4.1 and 4.2 of {{RFC7748}}, before using the X25519 and X448 functions defined in Section 5 of {{RFC7748}}.

-After completing the establishment of a new Security Context (see {{sec-group-key-management}}), every group member MUST delete all its pairwise keys.
-Since new Sender/Recipient keys are derived from the new group keying material (see {{ssec-sender-recipient-context}}), every group member MUST use such new Sender/Recipient keys when possibly deriving new pairwise keys.
+After completing the establishment of a new Security Context for the group (see {{sec-group-key-management}}), the old pairwise keys MUST be deleted.
+Since new Sender/Recipient Keys are derived from the new group keying material (see {{ssec-sender-recipient-context}}), every group member MUST use the new Sender/Recipient keys when deriving new pairwise keys.

 As long as any two group members preserve the same asymmetric keys, the Diffie-Hellman shared secret does not change across updates of the group keying material.

 ## Usage of Sequence Numbers ##

-When using any of its pairwise keys, a sender endpoint MUST use the current fresh value of its own Sender Sequence Number, from its own Sender Context (see {{ssec-sender-recipient-context}}).
+When using any of its Pairwise Sender Keys, the sender MUST use the current fresh value of its Sender Sequence Number, from its Sender Context (see {{ssec-sender-recipient-context}}).
 That is, the same Sender Sequence Number space is used for all outgoing messages sent to the group and protected with Group OSCORE, thus limiting both storage and complexity.

 On the other hand, when combining one-to-many and one-to-one communication in the group, this may result in the Partial IV values moving forward more often.
-This can happen when a client engages in frequent, long sequences of one-to-one exchanges with servers in the group, by sending requests over unicast, which is NOT RECOMMENDED to protect using the group mode (see {{ssec-unicast-requests}}).
+This can happen when a client engages in frequent, long sequences of one-to-one exchanges with servers in the group, by sending requests over unicast.

 <!-- OLD TEXT
 On the other hand, when combining one-to-many and one-to-one communication in the group, this may result in the Partial IV values moving forward more often.
 Fundamentally, this is due to the fact that not all the recipients receive all messages from a given sender.
 For instance, requests sent over multicast (in group mode) are addressed to the whole group, while requests sent over unicast (in group mode or pairwise mode) are not.